 Mike was born and raised in Huntsville and was steeped in music from a very young age.
 He has played piano from the age of 5 and guitar from 7 and has picked up a number of instruments along the way.
 He has worked for the last 15 years as a private music instructor and has led worship at a number of churches as well.
 He also can be found playing music around town in a wide variety of musical acts ranging from blues to jazz to mariachi music.
 Through all that he does, he finds his true calling leading the body of Christ deeper into worship.

 It was in the 5th grade when Jesus captured Nathan’s heart in Mexico City where his parents were missionaries.
-As part of his music studies at the University of North Alabama, he interned with worship leaders John and Chris Knox at Rocket City Community Church in Madison, AL where leading worship became real as a calling.
-He has been doing so ever since, serving local churches in North Alabama, Dallas, TX, and Franklin, TN.
+As part of his music studies at the University of North Alabama, he interned with worship leaders John and Chris Knox at Rocket City Community Church in Madison, Alabama, where leading worship became real as a calling.
+He has been doing so ever since, serving local churches in North Alabama, Dallas, and Franklin, Tennessee.
 He also developed a passion to learn and develop skills in visual and technical arts as well.
 This opened a door to spend six years as a designer for Dave Ramsey’s Financial Peace University and Momentum.
-A full-time ministry opportunity then led them to Athens, AL where he currently lives with his wife Faith and three children.
+A full-time ministry opportunity then led them to Athens, Alabama, where he currently lives with his wife, Faith, and three children.

 Nathan has also enjoyed working as a freelance creative consultant, helping with branding design and video production for companies such as Cici’s Pizza and Nothing Bundt Cakes.

-Nathan enjoys family road trips to Nashville for some Hattie B’s, reading to his kids, Auburn and Cowboys football (especially when they win), chasing down their runaway dog Bueller, and making a mean guacamole.
+Nathan enjoys family road trips to Nashville for some Hattie B’s, reading to his kids, Auburn and Cowboys football (especially when they win), and making a mean guacamole.